-- · The processing of macrobenthic invertebrate samples. - · The identification of macrofauna. - · The determination of physical parameters of sediments.
+- The processing of macrobenthic invertebrate samples; - The identification of macrofauna; - · The determination of physical parameters of sediments.

-Year 18 of the Scheme (2011/12) followed the format of Year 17.
+Year 19 of the Scheme (2012/13) followed the format of Year 18.
 A series of components, modules and exercises involved the distribution of test materials to participating laboratories and the centralised examination of returned data and samples.
 The labelling and distribution procedures employed previously have been maintained and specific details can be found in the Scheme's annual reports for 1994/95 and 1995/96 (Unicomarine, 1995 & 1996).

-Forty laboratories participated in the benthic invertebrate component of the NMBAQC Scheme in Year 18.
-Fifteen participants were Competent Monitoring Authorities (CMAs) and twenty-five were private consultancies.
+Thirty-nine laboratories participated in the benthic invertebrate component of the NMBAQC Scheme in Year 19.
+Fifteen participants were Competent Monitoring Authorities (CMAs) and twenty-four were private consultancies.
 One of the participants was a consortium of sole traders.
-Four of the CMA participants were responsible for CSEMP (Clean Seas Environment Monitoring Programme) sample analysis.
+Five of the CMA participants were responsible for the Clean Seas Environment Monitoring Programme (CSEMP) sample analysis.
 To reduce potential errors and simplify administration, LabCodes were assigned in a single series for all laboratories participating in the benthic invertebrates, fish and particle size components of the NMBAQC Scheme (due to Thomson Unicomarine administering these three components).